UNIQUE WAYS TO GIVE

 The creation of the SOKS Endowment Fund provides an opportunity for your gift to have an impact on SOKS athletes, coaches and families for years to come.

-It is highly recommended that donors consult with their own tax or legal advisors prior to making a planned gift.
+It is highly recommended that donors consult with their own tax or legal adviser prior to making a planned gift.